-Relevant design standards for utility relocation and protection include those of the utility owner (e.g., fiber optic carriers, gas pipeline companies, PSE&G, and municipal utility authorities).
-An impact would potentially occur should the Proposed Action design not meet a relevant and applicable standard (e.g., utility location and protection standards).
+Relevant design standards for utility relocation and protection include those of the utility owner (e.g., fiber optic carriers, gas pipeline companies, PSE&G local gas and electric supply plus any electric transmission corridors, and municipal utility authorities).
+An impact would potentially occur should the Proposed Action design not meet a relevant and applicable standard (e.g., utility location and protection standards) and could be underground or aerial in nature.